Healthy Homes Assessment Frimley

 Frimley Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Frimley and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required throughout Frimley and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that prove the conformance to the Healthy Homes Standard that apply or will apply during the tenure of their rental properties.
+• Property managers and landlords have to keep records to demonstrate compliance with the Healthy Homes Standards that apply or will be in force to your rental home.

-• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords must ensure their rental properties comply with the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder home tenancies) are required to comply with Healthy Homes Standards regardless of when the tenancy began.

-• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes